This guide will teach you everything you need to know about how you can improve your keyword search results.

 - Creating press releases.

 - Building your own network of sites that link to each other.

 - Creating linkable assets like infographics, facts and statistics pages, and industry tools.

-The goal of using any other these off-page SEO examples is to get a link placed on an external source that points to the page you want to improve the search results for.
+The goal of using any of these off-page SEO examples is to get a link placed on an external source that points to the page you want to improve the search results for.
 And the more optimized the anchor text can be for the target keyword phrase, the better.

 For example, I created a subreddit on Reddit for SEO Chatter as a way to share my blog content.
-And in one of those subreddit posts, I included a link back to this article with a keyword-rich anchor text as you’ll see in the image below.
+And in one of those subreddit posts, I included a link back to this article with keyword-rich anchor text as you’ll see in the image below.

 I didn’t use some random like “click here” or “visit this page”, but was very strategic in the words I used for the backlink.